bihealth/seasnap-pipeline/documentation/config_examples1.md

 **included functional annotation methods so far:**

 - `goseq` for GO and KEGG over-representation analysis
-- `cluster_profiler` for MSigDb over-representation or gene set enrichment analysis
+- `cluster_profiler` for MSigDb, GO and/or KEGG over-representation or gene set enrichment analysis

 To run both `goseq` and `cluster_profiler` on a contrast, e.g. set: